makersacademy/bowling-challenge/README.md

 ## Challenges

-### My first attempt

-My initial attempt at this challenge was unsuccessful.
-I did not plan sufficiently, and did not properly follow TDD.
-I also misread the specification and how the frame scores were supposed to be calculated.
+### Misreading the specification

-About 6 hours into the implementation I realised there was a problem and attempted to fix it.
-However, due to the approach I had taken, this proved to be extremely difficult.
-I eventually decided to go back to a much earlier version of the code and start a new branch, appropriately titled, 'second-attempt'.
-This now contains the completed version of the challenge.
+About 6 hours into the implementation I realised that I had misread the specification about how frame scores were supposed to be calculated.
+I spent some time attempting to fix the problem, but a number of core design decisions made this very difficult.
+I eventually had to go back to a much earlier commit, starting a new branch, appropriately titled 'second-attempt', which contains the completed version of the challenge.

 ### My second attempt

-As commented in the 'My approach' section, I found setting up tests for the model extremely challenging.
-This was largely due to unfamiliarity with the way Jasmine spys worked, but alo because I had failed to properly differentiate between unit and feature/integration tests.
+As commented in the 'My approach' section, I found setting up tests for the model challenging.
+This was largely due to unfamiliarity with the way Jasmine spys worked, but also because my unit tests were actually functioning more as feature tests.

 Once these two problems were solved, my tests became much clearer and fit for their intended purpose.

-I also left it quite late to refactor the game-controller code.
-By the time I realised something needed to be done, it was far too large and this made it much harder to refactor.

 ## Further work

 The challenge is essentially feature complete.
-However, there are additional things I would do given more time:
+However, there is one piece of work I would do given more time:

 * Code coverage - At present the project does not use a code coverage tool.
 This is an important metric, and I would add the Istanbul npm module as it works well with Jasmine.
-* End-to-end testing - There are no tests covering the controller code.
-I realise this is far from ideal, and that I could have implemented something that tested their interaction with the model.
-However, I chose not to for the following reason.
-I believe an end-to-end testing module, eg Cypress, that exercises the code by directly controlling the browser would be the most effective way of testing this code.
-Anything I had done without a library such as this would have been very awkward and incomplete because of the interactions between the controller code and web-page DOM model.
-The challenge did not involve setting one of these up, but if I were to continue working on this, I would do so as a priority.
+There is also no coverage of the controller code at present, which would require the use of a library such as Cypress in order to exercise the gui elements.